Library — Content Blocks

 The alias and the name of the link are displayed in the Links overview:

-Note: In case the link points to an existing journey, it is possible to pass on parameters to the Input Component of that journey.
+Note: In case the link points to an existing journey, it is possible to pass parameters to the Input Component of that journey.
 This can be done directly in the query string:

 <a href="sgmc://journey/123/456?c=subscribe&canal=email" data-link="SMC-journey">Click here</a>